drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_11.md

 At the end of this lecture students will be to:

-- Represent a game in normal form;
+- Describe infinetely repeated games
-- Represent lack of information withing a normal form game;
+- Obtain equilibria of repeated games

 ### Timeline

 #### Before the lecture

-- NA
+- Students will have read the results from the prisoners dilemma tournament

 #### During the lecture

-- 0:20 mins
+- 0:5 mins

-    - VK: Introduction (what is game theory and 2/3rds of average game.)
+    - VK: Recap
     - Students: Listen

 - 20:30 mins